cleitonsouza01/trade/docs/api/options.md

-## Exercise(Occurrence):
+## Exercise(Operation):
 An exercise operation.

-Exercise operations are operations that involve more than one asset, usually a derivative like a Option and an underlying asset.
+Exercise operations are operations that involve more than one asset, usually a derivative like a Option and one or more underlying assets.

-An exercise will likely change the accumulated quantity of both the derivative and its underlyings assets.
+An exercise will likely change the state of both the derivative and its underlying assets.

 ### Attributes:
 + update_position set to False.
-  In a exercise operation it is the underlying operations that will change the position on the portfolio, not the operation itself.
++ update_container set to False.

 ### Methods: